Experience the seductive energy of Corfu Island’s South and be enchanted by a land waiting to be discovered.

 Overall the South feels more grounded and has a timeless quality that carries with it the energy of neighboring desert lands across the Mediterranean Sea.
 Time seems to turn even slower down here and the long setting sun melts deeply into the sea easily awakening our shamanic pasts.

 Medieval castles, paleolithic caves and hill top monasteries speak of a land that has been lived on for centuries.
-A land that has been appreciated for its life giving value that resonates with a powerful and yet peacefull energy.
+A land that has been appreciated for its life giving value that resonates with a powerful and yet peaceful energy.

 Should you wish to answer the seductive call of the south Ionian Eye studio flats in Messonghi provide independent style accommodation from which to set off and explore this lifetime adventure.
-Delfinia Hotels in Moraitika also offer the tranquility of meditative gardens and a catered for holiday providing an easier approach to this part of Corfu Island.
+Delfinia Hotels in Moraitika also offer the tranquillity of meditative gardens and a catered for holiday providing an easier approach to this part of Corfu Island.
 Both are privately owned Corfiot businesses with a vision to preserve the island’s natural beauty whilst maintaining a life style that speaks of respect and inner wholeness.